Sholola-Gbolahan/Comfy-store/README.md

 - setup input for select input
 - render for categories, companies and order
-- companies and categories values are located in meta
+- load companies and categories values located in meta

 ### FormSelect.jsx